 - 1/2 cup water

 - Pre-heat your oven to 350° F. (regular bake/not fan assisted).
 Grease the bottom and sides on an 8-inch spring form pan.
 (You can use a 9 or 10-inch but the cake will be thinner and baking time will differ.)

-- In a large bowl (or bowl of stand mixer), whisk together the sugar and the cornstarch.
+- In a large bowl (or the bowl of stand mixer), whisk together the sugar and the cornstarch.
 Beat in the cream cheese and then the egg.
-Slowly add in the heavy cream, beating constantly.
+Slowly add in the whipping cream, beating constantly.
 Add the vanilla and mix well.

-- Remove pan with cracker crumbs from the fridge.
+- Remove the pan with cracker crumbs from the fridge.
 Pour this mixture into the prepared pan.
 Bake in the preheated 350° F. oven until the top is golden and the cheesecake appear set, about 40 to 45 minutes.
 Cool in the pan on a wire rack for 3 hours at room temperature, then refrigerate, 4 hours or more.